 Are you having a caterer bring in food and need some help serving?
 Hire Kim Lane, 314-277-6691, klane434@

-Keep an eye out for Silly Jilly's red Fiat 500 with yellow flowers zipping around St. Louis.
+Keep an eye out for Silly Jilly's red Fiat 500 with yellow flowers and a rubber chicken zipping around St. Louis.
 The license plate is SILLY J.

 Silly Jilly's favorite radio station, KWMU, visited her at Dr. Jazz restaurant.
 Click below to hear.